 Major General Doyle Larson

 Maj.
 Gen. Doyle Larson was instrumental in the development of a career linguist force with the Air Force.
 He founded RC-135 COMBAT SENT Airborne Reconnaissance Units at Eielson Air Force Base, Alaska, and Offutt Air Force Base, Nebraska.
 He also established the RC-135 operation at Kadena, Japan, in support of U.S. military operations in Vietnam, which is credited with saving many downed pilots, as well as numerous assists for air-to-air kills during the war.
-Later, Larson commanded the Electronic Security Agency (now the Air Intelligence Agency), where he developed the “COMFY OLYMPICS” language competition.
+Later, Larson commanded the Electronic Security Command (now the Air Intelligence Agency), where he developed the “COMFY OLYMPICS” language competition.
 This competition continues today and was the precursor to the DLIFLC Linguist of the Year competition.
 Larson is a fervent supporter of military cyptolinguists.
 Upon his retirement, he received the Order of the Sword from the AIA enlisted community for his tireless dedication to bettering the lives of enlisted linguists, to include promotions, selective reenlistment bonuses, flight pay for enlisted aircrew linguists, and quality of life improvements.
 In retirement, Larson served as President of the Air Force Association.

 Major General Roland Lajoie